OmarDakkak/MoroccoFish/README.md

 ## About MoroccoFish

-The idea of this project is to use deep learning technologies, especially the famous TensorFlow and Keras libraries on Python 3, to classify 10 species of common fish in Moroccan seas.
+The idea behind this project is to use deep learning technologies, especially the famous TensorFlow and Keras libraries on Python 3, to classify 10 species of common fish in Moroccan seas.

 ## MoroccoFish  contributors